HackYourFuture-CPH/JavaScript/homework-projects/README.md

 > New projects are welcome to be added by mentors.
 Just follow a similar structure to the existing ones, and submit it as a PR.

 <hr>

+# CONCLUSION

+When you wrap up your project in JS3 week3, you will get a chance to present your project either as a video recording or on a demo day.
+If your team is hosting a demo day, then check out [this guide](/guides/demo-day-presentation.md) for how to prepare for the presentation.